 Trade signals are generated when the direction of the trend changes and the bricks alternate colours.
 For example, a trader will sell an underlying asset when a red brick (bearish) is placed at the end of series of climbing black bricks (bullish).
 Since this type of chart was designed as a way to follow the general price trend of an asset, there can often be false signals where the colour of the bricks changes too early, producing a whip-saw effect.

 Example: (Charts: TradingView) using WTI Crude Oil with 30 period ATR on close:

 With the advancement in IT software, you can enhance your charts with other Technical Analysis tools, to create some highly effective trading strategies.
 Below, is a WTI Renko chart with a 10 period moving average, Bollinger bands and Fibonacci:

-If you are interested in learning more about Renko charts then the following reading may help:
+If you are interested in learning more about Renko charts then our E-Learning course may just help:

 Renko charts are also excellent for trade management – for the use of stops, trailing stops and finding key levels of support and resistance that can aid your decision making around your trading.